iiasa/Condor_run_R/configuring.md

 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L150) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L174).

-Template for the `.bat` file that caches the bundle on the execute point for a seeding job.
+Template for the `.bat` file that caches the bundle on the execution point for a seeding job.
 The default uses POSIX commands which are not normally available on Windows EPs and require a POSIX command distribution to be installed and put on-path.
 GAMS installations have such commands in the `gbin` subdirectory.
 The `.bat` file produced with this template is preserved in the [log directory of the run](#condor_dir) when seeding fails.